okteto/samples/java/README.md

     "name":"Cindy Lopez"
 }
 ```

+## Step 4: Develop directly in the cloud

  Time to write some code.
 Let's say that the company just hired employee #5, and you're tasked with adding her to the employee list.
 First, we'll check and see if someone else already took care of the work by calling the API: